The-R4V3N/ubuntu_software_installer/README.md

 # Ubuntu Software Installer Script

 This script automates the installation of several essential software packages on an Ubuntu system.
-It installs `wget`, `curl`, Brave browser, VS Code, nRF Connect, SEGGER J-Link Software, NVM, Node.js, and Git.
+It installs `wget`, `curl`, Brave browser, VS Code, Warp-Terminal, nRF Connect, SEGGER J-Link Software, NVM, Node.js, and Git.
 Additionally, it sets up Git with the provided user email and username.

 ## Prerequisites